YEASIN49/CSE446-Content/Lab 06/README.md

 ![Allow execute ganache](./_readme-image/image2.png)

 7. After a double click ganache will be loaded, click the quick run option and you will see a dashboard of a private network with some pre funded accounts.
 However, at first you need to pay attention to change the port.
 To do that, go to setting > server and change the port to 8545 and save it.
-You might need to restart Ganache.
+You should see the "RPC Server" of ganache as "http://localhost:8545"(Check at the top of ganache dashboard).
+Restart Ganache if it is not updated.
 Once restarted, you will see the following GUI.
+Also you can, remane the workspace name as you wish, so that in future you can start from where you left.

 ![Allow execute ganache](./_readme-image/image3.png)